royw/appimage-updater/README.md

 AppImage Updater is a modern, type-safe Linux CLI application built with a layered architecture that monitors configured applications for new releases and provides automated downloading of updated AppImage files.

 **Platform Support**: Linux only - AppImage is a Linux-specific package format.
+See [Linux-Only Support](https://royw.github.io/appimage-updater/linux-only/) for details.

 **Key Features:**